kitzy/autopkg-runner/README.md

 ## Credits

-[autopkg_tools.py](https://github.com/Gusto/it-cpe-opensource/blob/main/autopkg/autopkg_tools.py) and [autopkg.yml](https://github.com/Gusto/it-cpe-opensource/blob/main/autopkg/workflows/autopkg.yml) from ZenPayroll, Inc., dba Gusto under a BSD 3-clause license.
+- [autopkg_tools.py](https://github.com/Gusto/it-cpe-opensource/blob/main/autopkg/autopkg_tools.py) and [autopkg.yml](https://github.com/Gusto/it-cpe-opensource/blob/main/autopkg/workflows/autopkg.yml) from ZenPayroll, Inc., dba Gusto under a BSD 3‑clause license.
+- [autopkg-gh-runner](https://github.com/betsykeiser/autopkg-gh-runner) by Betsy Keiser provided the foundation for this repository.

 ## Notes

-1. This repo was moved/copied here by Betsy Keiser in order to maintain it more easily.
-If you find any issues or have questions, feel free to submit an issue or contact me on MacAdmins Slack @betsy!
+1. These files are tailored to my environment and are provided as an example only.
+For a maintained and general‑purpose starting point, use Betsy Keiser's repository.
-2. You can view my JNUC presentation about this repo [here](https://www.youtube.com/watch?v=2_xT6Fy2Yi0&pp=ygUXam51YyAyMDIzIGF1dG9wa2cgYmV0c3k%3D)
+2. You can view Betsy's JNUC presentation about the original project [here](https://www.youtube.com/watch?v=2_xT6Fy2Yi0&pp=ygUXam51YyAyMDIzIGF1dG9wa2cgYmV0c3k%3D)